Juvenile Dependency Court in Walnut Creek

 The Juvenile Dependency System is encompassed in the legal area of juvenile law and has two goals:

 - to protect the children in your family

 Often, the only way you will know if you are the focus of a CPS/DFS (Child Protective Services/Department of Family Services) investigation is through an unannounced visit by a social worker, a phone call from a social worker, a social worker leaving a card on your door asking you to give them a call, or a letter in your mailbox.
 You must take whatever measures appropriate to contact an attorney IMMEDIATELY.
 The very first steps that you take in dealing with social services is CRITICAL.

-If the social worker (CPS/DFS), after his or her initial investigation, decides to file a petition in the name of your children for reasons of parental neglect, etc. . . you will be notified of the court date.
-Often you will just be notified of a court date and nothing else!
+If the social worker (CPS/DFS), after his or her initial investigation, decides to file a petition in the name of your children for reasons of parental neglect, etc... you will be notified of the court date.
 You have the right to have a copy of the petition that they file with the court before the hearing.
 Time and time again, parents appear in court with no knowledge of the allegations or their specifics.
-You should have all of that information before you appear in court.
+You should have all that information before you appear in court.